lyndon025/playtested/src/content/article/legacy/2023-10-04-welcome-to-the-peculiar-town-of-strange-hill--first-impressions---strange-hill.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-10-04-welcome-to-the-peculiar-town-of-strange-hill-first-impressions-strange-hill
+title: Welcome to the peculiar town of Strange Hill | First Impressions - Strange Hill
+game: Strange Hill
 description: The central mystery of Strange Hill revolves around your enigmatic neighbor, Dr. Wood, and his assistant Gloria.
 As you uncover their secrets, you'll find yourself embroiled in age-old conflicts among feuding clans and even traveling between worlds.
 featured: false
 pubDate: 2023-10-04
 tags:
   - adventure
   - android
   - console
   - ios
   - linux
   - macos
   - mobile
   - pc
   - playstation
-- playstation 3
+  - playstation-3
-- playstation 4
+  - playstation-4
   - strange-hill
   - taptap
-- xbox 360
+  - xbox-360
-- xbox one
+  - xbox-one
 thumb: ''
-title: Welcome to the peculiar town of Strange Hill | First Impressions - Strange Hill
-game: Strange Hill
 ---

 The central mystery of Strange Hill revolves around your enigmatic neighbor, Dr. Wood, and his assistant Gloria.
 As you uncover their secrets, you'll find yourself embroiled in age-old conflicts among feuding clans and even traveling between worlds.

 The gameplay primarily consists of a third-person platformer, with elements of stealth and shooter gameplay, although the these aspects are only lightly explored.
 You'll explore the town itself, take on different quests, including the main story.